Edible Flowers Straight From Your Garden

 BACHELOR'S BUTTONS 'CORNFLOWER'

-Nasturtium flowers have a wonderful peppery flavour and make an incredibly gorgeous and delicious addition to salads.
-They also can be used to decorate cupcakes (and cakes).
+Nasturtium flowers have a wonderful peppery flavour, and make an incredibly gorgeous and delicious addition to salads.
+They can also be used to decorate cupcakes (and cakes).
 Cut the flowers in the cool morning or evening just before use.
 They can be stored for a few hours in plastic bags in the fridge if needed.